holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 <p align="center">
     <img src="../../Images/SwineGuide/en/Figure 14.gif" alt="Figure 14" width="950"/>
     <br>
-    <em>Figure 14: The Swine Farm Components.</em>
+    <em>Figure 14: Adding Swine Farm Components.</em>
 </p>

 <br>

 ## Farrow-to-Wean

-The farrow-to-wean component is divided into **four animal groups**, and each of these animal group is then divided into **a number of corresponding management (production) periods**.
+The farrow-to-wean component is divided into four **Animal groups** (under Step 1), and each of these groups is then divided into a number of **Management periods** (under Step 2).
 We will now enter information into each of these management periods.

 ### Gilts